thawdezin/thawdezin.github.io/index.md

 I've done my university projects using so many languages such as C, C++, Java, PHP, Python and MATLAB in the field of **Image, AI, Web, IoT, android, Big Data, High-performance computing, Web Scraping and Web Crawling.**

 After graduated, I’ve decided to choose my career life as [Mobile Developer](https://www.linkedin.com/in/thawdezin/) by applying the theory and technologies that I studied in University to Mobile development.
 For the programming, I’ve learned so many languages, even `Assembly (NASM)` with compiler design and structure.
 But I’m in love with `Kotlin` and `Swift`.
 For the mobile development, I’m tightly couple with `Flutter`.
-If I have some free time, I spent by time with Web Scraping and Crawling using Python.
+If I have some free time, I spent by time with `Rust` and `Rust on Rails`.

 ### Application, Projects and Experience